Google Ads Conversions and Costs Benchmarks

 %

-Overall Google Ads efficiency across Europe currently indicates a rising cost trajectory against a dropping conversion rate as we move through late March.
+Overall Google Ads efficiency across Europe currently indicates a stable cost trajectory against a rising conversion rate as we move through June 2026.

 EXECUTIVE SUMMARY